icplayer/icplayer/addons/Zoom/documentation.md

 The Zoom module allows to zoom the page (`.ic_page` element) of lesson.

+Addons that need scaling information will work incorrectly when zoomed in if they are placed in the header or footer.

 ## Requirements
 For the addon to work, it is necessary to set the scale information using the `player.setScaleInformation` command.
 Learn more about scale information by visiting the